AssassinUKG/XOR_BASE64_String/README.md

 # XOR_Base64_String
-A xor and base64 routine for powershell
+An xor and base64 routine for PowerShell

+Beneficial for incorporation into scripts to obfuscate specific terms from detection

 ## Usage
 ```powershell